johnrao23/CRiMessage/README.md

 # Tech stack

-React frontend with wagmi
+-React frontend with wagmi

-Solidity for blockchain transactions
+-Solidity for blockchain transactions